Baixa de Cassanje

-Baixa de Cassanje, also called Baixa de Kassanje is a non-sovereign kingdom in Angola.
+Baixa de Cassanje, also called Baixa de Kassanje, is a non-sovereign kingdom in Angola.
 Kambamba Kulaxingo was its king until his death in 2006.
 Presently, Dianhenga Aspirante Mjinji Kulaxingo serves as the king.

 History

-The region of Baixa de Cassanje, in the district of Malanje, Portuguese Angola, before independence in 1975, was an important cotton producing area.
+The region of Baixa de Cassanje, in the district of Malanje, Portuguese Angola, before independence in 1975, was an important cotton-producing area.
 In 1911, it capitulated to Portuguese forces and was incorporated into Portuguese Angola.

-The January 4, 1961, Baixa de Cassanje revolt is considered a trigger for the Angolan War of Independence (1961-1974), which however was being prepared by several pro-independence guerrillas in neighbouring African countries under support of world powers such as the Soviet Union.
+The January 4, 1961 Baixa de Cassanje revolt is considered a trigger for the Angolan War of Independence (1961–1974), which however was being prepared by several pro-independence guerrillas in neighbouring African countries with support of world powers such as the Soviet Union.